pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## here on Earth
+* Why are we traveling to the moon when we haven't explored our oceans here on Earth?

 ## close the [sale,deal]
-He couldn't quite close the sale.
+* He couldn't quite close the sale.
-Clearly this was not enough to close the sale.
+* Clearly this was not enough to close the sale.
+* We wanted to close the deal but the client had another question.

 ## fall into depression
 * I could have fallen into depression but I decided to move on.